 Dog Tracking

-The handheld device allows you to track your dog, up to 9 miles (14.48 km) away, using the dog tracking compass or map.
+The handheld device allows you to track your dog, using the tracking compass or map.
 The map displays your location and your dog's location and tracks.
-On the dog-tracking compass, the pointer indicates the direction of the dog's current location.
+The compass pointer indicates the direction of the dog's current location.